 4. You eat more calories than you think

-Granted, it’s possible for some people to manage food portions and control their weight if they master intuitive eating and mindfulness skills.
+Granted, it’s possible for some people to manage food portions and control their weight if they master instinctive eating and mindfulness skills.
 But when nothing else is working, the only sure-fire solution to underestimating calorie intake is to weigh and measure food and track the calories and macros.

 In the same NEJM study which found that so-called “diet resistant” people did not have slow metabolisms, they also discovered the real cause for the lack of weight loss: The subjects underestimated their calorie intake by 47%!
 That’s not a minor mistake – that’s a massive “make you or break you” kind of mistake!